jalbarrang/umalator-global/docs/race-mechanics.md

 Position keeping affects target speed between [section](#section) 1 to 10\.
 There are 5 modes besides normal mode.
 For front runners, there are 2 modes: speed up and overtake.
 For non-front runners, there are 2 modes: pace up and pace down.
 Then there is a shared pace up Ex mode.

 When in normal mode, a check to enter non-normal modes is performed every 2 seconds.
-The check consists of an entry condition and sometimes a wisdom check.
+The check consists of an entry condition and sometimes a Wit check.
 Uma returns to normal mode once exit conditions are fulfilled, or after she has run in this mode for the length of 1 [section](#section) (3 sections for Runaway; distance of 1 section is rounded down before multiplying).
 Once exited, there is a 1 second cooldown (followed by the aforementioned 2 seconds interval for a total of 3 seconds) before the checks are run again.

 ## Pacemaker {#pacemaker}